Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): The base cases: Buildings and relative free factor complexes

-Let $L\coloneqq L(A,\mcA)$ be the spine of Outer space of $A$ relative to $\mcA$.
-As mentioned above, each $S\in L$ can be seen as a marked graph of groups $\mathbb{G}$.
-Let $G$ be the underlying graph of $\mathbb{G}$ and let $H$ be a connected subgraph of $G$ that contains all the vertices with non-trivial vertex group.
-Then there is an induced structure of a marked graph of groups on $H$.
+For the graph $G$ associated to $S\in L$ as above, there is a natural labelling $l\colon \set{1,\ldots ,k}\to V(G)$ of $G$ given by defining $l(i)$ as the vertex with vertex group conjugate to $A_i$.
+It follows that $(G,l)$ is a core graph.
+If $H$ is a connected subgraph of $G$ that contains all the vertices with non-trivial vertex group, then there is an induced structure of a marked graph of groups on $H$.
 We define the \emph{fundamental group $\pi_{\mathbb{G}}(H)$} as the fundamental group of this graph of groups.
 It is a subgroup of $A$ that is well-defined up to conjugacy and has the form

-where $x_i\in A$ and $F$ is a free group with rank equal to the rank of $\pi_1(H)$.
+where $a_i\in A$ and $F$ is a free group with rank equal to the rank of $\pi_1(H)$.

 \begin{definition} Let $S\in L$, let $\mathbb{G}$ be the associated graph of groups and $(G,l)$ the underlying labelled graph.
 Let $B\leq A$ be a subgroup of $A$.
 We say that \emph{$S$ has a subgraph with fundamental group $[B]$} if there is a subgraph $H$ of $G$ such that $[\pi_{\mathbb{G}}(H)]= [B]$.